Science

 Prithvi™ runs the selected clustering algorithm and generates several PDB files, each representing a distinct cluster of similar molecular structures identified in the trajectory file.
 These clusters provide an easy method to identify distinct conformational states, possibly corresponding to different biological function, that the molecule can adopt.

-A schematic representation of no-code MD clustering
+A schematic representation of Prithvi’s no-code MD clustering workflow.

 Prithvi provides a molecular docking framework for the users to predict protein-ligand interactions and design molecules that bind to the structures generated by the MD workflow This is done using no-code tools for pocket finding, pose generation and scoring.
 For detailed information on Prithvi’s no-code molecular docking capabilities, see our earlier blog post.